Exchange semester Bachelor

 The International Office will send out notifications about the final selection results via email approximately one month after the application deadline.
 All applicants will receive an answer, either positive or negative.

-If you were not assigned an exchange place during the application period, you can apply again during subsequent application periods.
+If you were not assigned an exchange place during the application period, you can apply again in the following application periods.

 The online application tool

-Application periods end at 12:00 noon on the last day of the application period.
+Application periods begin at 2:00pm on the first day of the application period and end at 12:00 noon on the last day of the application period.

 Your application must be submitted by clicking the “Agree and submit application” button before the application deadline.